Rezonality/mutils/README.md

 ```

 ## External Projects
 The following external projects are in the library for convenient access.
 Look in their folders for more information.
-Unless otherwise stated, these are all cross platform.
+These libraries are all cross platform - you shouldn't be using ones that arent.
 There are a couple projects that duplicate functionality; this is mostly to maintain backward compatibility if I've used another version.
 Some of these components are installed on the machine when you run 'prebuild.bat/sh'.
 Most of them are built into the static MUtils library.

 * Catch2 - better unit testing that gtest
 * Chibi - a scheme implementation for embedding an interpreter
 * Clip - clipboard support